Last Updated on July 2, 2026 by Daniel Globe

 - Rare storms can still transform the landscape

 That rarity gives each snowfall a sharp pulse of winter nostalgia.
-In February 2023, a powerful storm dumped striking accumulations, reminding you how quickly Sicily can shift from sunlit freedom to white stillness.
+In February 2023, a powerful storm dumped striking accumulations, reminding you how quickly Sicily can shift from sunlit skies to white stillness.
 For many Sicilians, snow remains a memory touched only a handful of times in life, yet on Mount Etna it’s a regular winter rhythm.

 High-Altitude Snow Zones